kyostra/ryuko/README.md

 ## Setup :
 For `.env` and `.env.example`, leave the values empty for the example file (you need both files).
+* You do not need both Self Host and Atlas values filled in, you can just pick one.
+* Both Self Hosting and Atlas are free (depending on the Atlas tier used), but Atlas is cloud based.
 ```env
 # Bot configuration